awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 1. Open the [CloudFormation Console Page] and choose the Solution by clicking to the stack's radio button, then choose "Update"
 2. Choose "Replace current template" and then input the template URL for the version you wish to deploy in the "Amazon S3 URL" textbox, then choose "Next"
 3. On the *Stack Details* screen, review the Parameters and then choose "Next"
-4. On the *Configure stack options* screen, select "Next"
+4. On the *Configure stack options* screen, choose "Next"
 5. On the *Review stack* screen, you must check the boxes for:
    * "*I acknowledge that AWS CloudFormation might create IAM resources*"
    * "*I acknowledge that AWS CloudFormation might create IAM resources